 Blasting and Explosive Damage to Homes and Businesses in West Virginia

 What to do if your home is damaged from blasting or explosion debris:

 If you believe that excavation blasting has damaged your home and property, there are some steps you can take for your safety and for the successful resolution of a homeowner’s insurance claim.
-Also, in some cases you may have the right to file a lawsuit against the company who caused the damage for additional compensation.
+Also, in some cases, you may have the right to file a lawsuit against the company that caused the damage for additional compensation.

 Explosives are commonly used in road construction, building site preparation, the installation of utility lines, the construction of gas pipelines and water lines, sewer lines, quarrying, and mining.
 When the explosives are detonated in rock a shock wave is produced and gas pressure is formed.
 A certain amount of energy will radiate from the blasting site.